IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .output}

 # Function documentation
-The basic syntax is very simple: any string appearing at the top-level right before an object (function, macro, type or instance) will be interpreted as documenting it (these are called docstrings).
-Here is a very simple example:
+The function documentation syntax is very simple: any string appearing at the top-level right before an object (function, macro, type or instance) will be interpreted as documentation (these are called docstrings).
+Here is an example:
 ```matlab
-"This is a sample of a function documentation" function my_func(a,b) println("a is:",a," while b is:",b)
+"This is a sample of a function documentation" function my_func(a,b) println("a is:",a," while b is:",b) end

-end
 ```
 {: .source}

-Let's check the documentation of my_func
+Let's check the documentation of *my_func* using the question mark
 ```matlab
 ?my_func
 ```